You are using an outdated browser. Please upgrade your browser to improve your experience.

 Say a few words

 If you're scattering ashes with your loved ones and friends, you may want to say a few words.
-There's no right or wrong way to do this, but if you're struggling for inspiration, we recommend sharing some memories, giving a thoughtful background on the person and their life, a poem or meaningful song lyrics.
+There's no right or wrong way to do this.
+But if you're struggling for inspiration, we recommend sharing some fond memories.
+Give a thoughtful background on the person and their life, and perhaps recite a poem or meaningful song lyrics.

 Take some photos